-As provided for by EC directives (2012/34/EU article 33.323), Eurotunnel may at its own discretion decide to introduce a discount scheme available to all Railway Undertakings, granting time-limited discounts to encourage the development of new rail services.
+As provided for by EC directives (2012/34/EU article 33.3), Eurotunnel may at its own discretion decide to introduce a discount scheme available to all Railway Undertakings, granting time-limited discounts to encourage the development of new rail services.
 Eurotunnel may carry out controls to ensure that the discount applies to new services and capacities, and will make sure that access to discounts is non-discriminatory, and similar discounts apply to similar services.

 Wherever Eurotunnel decides to introduce a specific discount scheme, it will publish its conditions and criteria transparently alongside the Fixed Link Usage Annual Statement.
-Any specific discounts will apply in parallel to the Annual Statement, without any modification of the tariff grids, so as to maintain transparency in the application of charges.
+Any specific discounts will apply in parallel to the Annual Statement, without any modification of the tariff grids, so as to maintain transparency and traceability in the application of charges.
 The administration of any such discount scheme will be carried out by the Railway Network Director, with the specific duty of ensuring its fairness, non-discrimination and independence from any Railway Undertaking, and to be capable of demonstrating the objective application of published conditions and criteria.

-Eurotunnel published on 30/5/2013 the conditions for ETICA (Eurotunnel Incentive for Capacity Additions), a system of incentives for the development of new rail freight services, applicable in 2013-14.
-The detailed ETICA terms & conditions are available on the Eurotunnel railway network website.
-24
+Eurotunnel published (after consultation) in 2013 and 2014 the conditions for ETICA-Freight (Eurotunnel Incentive for Capacity Additions), a system of incentives for the development of new rail freight services.
+The detailed ETICA-Freight terms & conditions are available on the Eurotunnel railway network webpage.
+Following the success met by the initial launch of ETICA in 2013, Eurotunnel extended in 2014 the opening period for applications to the ETICA scheme until 2018, and extended its criteria of eligibility to a broadened range of rail freight service categories.
+In order to cement the traffic relaunch initiated in 2016, Eurotunnel has decided to extend its ETICA-Freight programme until 2023.

-Following the success met by the initial launch of ETICA in 2013, and in agreement with national and European authorities, Eurotunnel has decided in 2014 to extend the opening period for applications to the ETICA scheme until 2018 (inclusive), and to extend its criteria of eligibility to a broadened range of eligible rail freight service categories, specified within a new version of the ETICA General Conditions published (after consultation) on Eurotunnel's website.
+In 2017, Eurotunnel launched a consultation on the ETICA-Pax incentive scheme aimed at rewarding efforts and reducing costs of development of new rail passenger services, to assist route start-ups until 2024.